-Instead, you can quickly and easily create keyframed masks from a subject/object you’ve already rotoscoped.
+Instead, you can quickly and easily create keyframed masks from a subject or object you’ve already rotoscoped.
 The trick is to use the auto-trace function.

-In this illustrated guide, you’ll see the process broken down into eight easy steps.
+In this illustrated guide, the process is broken down into eight easy steps.
 If you already know how to use the rotoscope tool, you can jump directly to step 5.

 And here’s the breakdown in more detail: